AngryCder/spybits-writeups/hashy/README.md

 the hash function uses modular artmetic and matrix multiplication .

-sage is a programming language that is great at for solving large numbers.
+sage is a programming language that is great at for solving large numbers and dealing with modular arthmetic.

 https://www.sagemath.org/